isaackanowski/ROHSA_SNAPD/README.md

 For more information about the code and acknowledgements, see the upcoming paper Kanowski et al. (in prep).

-If you have any questions, comments or suggestions, please contact me [here](mailto:Isaac.Kanowski@anu.edu.au).
+If you have any questions, comments or suggestions, please contact us [here](mailto:Isaac.Kanowski@anu.edu.au).